pnp/PnP-PowerShell/Documentation/SetPnPInPlaceRecordsManagement.md

 # Set-PnPInPlaceRecordsManagement
-Activates or deactivates in place records management
+Activates or deactivates in the place records management feature.
 >*Only available for SharePoint Online*
 ## Syntax
 ```powershell